photoprism/photoprism-docs/docs/user-guide/settings/library.md

 Requires a [review of non-photographic and low-quality images](../organize/review.md) before they appear in search results.

-#### :material-camera: Convert to JPEG ####
+#### :material-camera: Preview Images ####

 Automatically creates JPEG or PNG preview images for other file types so they can be displayed in search results and in the full-screen viewer.

 !!! danger ""
-    *Convert to JPEG* should be enabled, otherwise PhotoPrism cannot index file types other than JPEG or PNG unless a preview sidecar file with the same filename prefix already exists.
+    *Preview Images* should be enabled, otherwise PhotoPrism cannot index file types other than JPEG or PNG unless a preview sidecar file with the same filename prefix already exists.
 See *Stacks* to learn more about naming conventions of sidecar files.

+!!! info ""
+    To prevent inexperienced users from accidentally disabling the creation of thumbnails *Preview Images* can only be disabled when experimental mode is enabled.

 ## Stacks ##